Koha backup is not only a technical task. It is the safety plan for your library system.

 Step 3: Drop and Recreate the Database

-Be careful.
-This removes the current database.
+Warning: This removes the current Koha database.

 DROP DATABASE koha_library;